Why Every HR Team Needs AI-Powered Onboarding in 2026

 Success story:

 A top tech company shortlisting 30,000+ pre-final year students was struggling with manual recruitment processes that were high in cost and effort.
-After implementing Tekstac’s generative AI tests, they were able to identify high potential candidates early on and make premium hires for chosen roles.
-The micro-certifications acquired through this process also piqued the interest of partner college graduates to get better remunerated employment.
+After implementing Tekstac’s AI-driven employee skill assessments, they were able to identify high-potential candidates early on and make premium hires for chosen roles.
+The micro-certifications acquired through this process also piqued the interest of partner college graduates to secure better employment opportunities.

 For example, the Head of ESG and Analytics states, “Gramener has been leveraging the Tekstac platform for the last 5 years for its internal skilling and hiring.
 Recently, about 100 graduates, hired for our data science practice, underwent a five-week self-paced online learning program on Tekstac.
 The platform’s auto-evaluated practice labs, deep assessments and program management ensured better than expected ROI.”